How Much Does It Cost to Build a Garage?

 - Shop around.
 Get a quote from more than one contractor and factor in warranties.

-Questions to Ask About the Cost to Build a Garage
+Questions to Ask About Building a Garage

 - Are you licensed and insured?